Vanderbilt Mortgage Reviews

 Rates

-Vanderbilt Mortgage doesn’t display current rates on its website, but it does offer a mortgage calculator to provide an idea of what your mortgage might look like with different borrowing costs.
+Vanderbilt Mortgage doesn’t display current rates on its website, but it offers a mortgage calculator to provide an idea of what your mortgage might look like with different borrowing costs.

 Application process

 Vanderbilt Mortgage’s digital tools make applying for a mortgage fairly simple and direct.
-After clicking on the “Apply Today” button, take a brief survey about the type of mobile or modular home you want, your ideal location and how much money you can put down.
-From there, customers give some brief personal information and details about income, and a loan specialist follows up.
+Once you click on the “Apply Today” button, you’ll take a brief survey about the type of mobile or modular home you want, your location and how much money you can put down.
+From there, you’ll provide personal and financial information.

-A reviewer on our site from Oklahoma said about their experience with Vanderbilt Mortgage: “We had to sell a home to buy another one, and the rep was wonderful.
-I talked to her one time, and she gave me a preapproval almost immediately, then started dealing with the place we were buying a mobile home from. … Also, the homeowners insurance that they offered us is right in line with what it should be and it's got great coverage.
+Meichelle, a reviewer from Oklahoma, said about their experience with Vanderbilt Mortgage: “We had to sell a home to buy another one, and the rep was wonderful.
+I talked to her one time, and she gave me a pre-approval almost immediately [and] then started dealing with the place we were buying a mobile home from. [...]
+Overall, Vanderbilt was the easiest part of our experience.
+Also, the homeowners insurance that they offered us is right in line with what it should be and it's got great coverage.
 We're happy.”

 Requirements

-After a loan specialist has reviewed your application, Vanderbilt Mortgage will explain its borrower qualifications for its conventional loan programs.
-Vanderbilt Mortgage works with applicants who have less-than-perfect credit and first-time homebuyers, so don’t be discouraged from applying even if you have a lower credit score.
+After a loan specialist has reviewed your application, Vanderbilt Mortgage will explain its borrower qualifications for its loan programs.
+Vanderbilt Mortgage states that it works with applicants who have less-than-perfect credit, though it doesn’t state its minimum credit score requirement.

 Cost and fees